 You’re a savvy independent, but it’s easy to overlook the details.
-There’s no time like the present for an online marketing audit so you’re ready for the year!
+There’s no time like the present for an online marketing audit so that you’re ready to tackle the new year

 Make sure your branding is consistent